-In honor of Winter Solstice for the northern hemisphere, I've made an updated list of popular lights.
-Today is the day you're most likely to need a flashlight if you live north of the Equator.
+In honor of Summer Solstice for the northern hemisphere, I've made an updated list of popular lights.
+Today is the day you're least likely to need a flashlight, but the chances only increase from here.

 There is no best flashlight, so this is an amalgamation of what enthusiasts have been buying and recommending to others lately along with the author's arbitrary preferences and biases.
 To search more lights by their attributes, try http://flashlights.parametrek.com/index.html

-Where possible, dealers I have affilate links for are linked here.
+Where possible, official manufacturer URLs are linked here.
 Sometimes the manufacturer offers good deals through direct orders, sometimes vendors have the best prices.
 There are coupon codes available that apply to many of the lights listed.
-Use my affiliate coupon code "zakreviews" for 10% off at Killzone Flashlights

-There is a global supply chain disruption as 2021 comes to an end, so some popular lights are temporarily or permanently unavailable.
+A global supply chain disription continues to impact the flashlight industry (and many others), so some popular lights are temporarily or permanently unavailable.
 In many cases, this list reflects current availability.

 The Quick List